mcvoid/mcvoid.github.io/content/docs/game-master-kit/treasure/_index.md

 ## Magic Items in the Marketplace

 Magic items are not mass-produced, so the only way to procure magic items is in via a secondary market.
 This makes their prices and availability extremely variable.
-One way to deal with this is to use the treasure tables to seed the market, using Zipf's Law to make realistic value estimates.
+One way to deal with this is to use the treasure tables to seed the market, using Zipf's law to make realistic-looking value estimates.
 To determine what items are available in an area, do the following procedure:

 1. Determine the appropriate treasure hoard type (A-H) for the area.
 Larger, more metropolitan areas will have more items, but at higher prices.
 2. Roll for the amount of currency.
 This will be the price of the most expensive item.